Easy Naan Bread Without Yeast + Video

 - Cut into 4 equal pieces and roll them flat to about 1/2 inch thickness.

-- Heat a frying pan until hot and fry each piece of bread (no oil) until brown on each side (flip them) and they puff slightly.
+- Heat a frying pan until hot with a tiny bit of olive oil (or spray oil) and fry each piece of bread until brown on each side (flip them), and they puff slightly.
 This takes a few minutes.